Apex Fantasy Leagues Use PPR Scoring

 In most formats, the ‘Flex’ position is qualified by any eligible running back, wide receiver or tight end.
 In Superflex, the ‘Flex’ position is qualified by any eligible quarterback, running back, wide receiver or tight end.
 Each owner will also have 8 bench spots to use as they see fit.

 There are no rules that force owners to have a minimum or maximum at any given position with the exception of Superflex leagues.
-In Superflex leagues, a team cannot roster more than three quarterbacks.
+In Superflex leagues, a team cannot roster more than four quarterbacks.

 Owners can change their starting lineup up until each player’s kickoff time.
 Once a game has started, the players involved in that game are locked into their positions.